-In a pan, add 2 tablespoon of ghee and warm up on low medium heat.
-Temper the ghee with all the whole spices - cinnamon, cloves, cardamom and mace.
-Saute the spices for 30 seconds and then add the ginger and garlic paste.
-Saute for 30 seconds taking care that they don't burn.
-Add a splash of water if you feel that the pan is too heat when you add the ginger garlic.
+- In a pot, add ghee and warm up on low medium heat.
+Temper the ghee with all the whole spices - cinnamon, cloves, cardamom.
+Add the ginger 7 garlic paste and saute for 30 seconds taking care that they don't burn.
+Add a splash of water if you feel that the pan is too hot.

-Next, add the onion paste to the pan along with all the powdered spices- coriander, cumin, fennel and red chilli.
+- Next, add the onion paste to the pan along with all the powdered spices- coriander, cumin.
 Also add the black pepper powder.
 Saute the onions and spices on low heat for 4-5 minutes until you see little oil bubbles on the surface and sides.
 You will have to stir it continuously since the cashews will tend to stick to the bottom of pan.

 - Add the yogurt and sugar next, immediately mix it with the onion masala.
 Keep mixing till it is nicely combined.
 Return to a low stove and keep on continuously mixing till the yogurt is heated through.
 This will ensure that the yogurt won't curdle.
 It will take 5-6 minutes.